raj7A/product-prompt/README.md

 # GenAI prompting application

 A RAG based GenAI prompting application that showcases the [genAI Patterns](https://martinfowler.com/articles/gen-ai-patterns).

+This application is capable of answering customer queries (like suggest me a good phone) based on the product catalog and customer purchase history.

 This setup runs completely on local developer machine, and to be used for poc/learning purpose.

 ## Overview